glatsa/beautiful-jekyll/Portfolio.md

 ###     &nbsp;&nbsp;&nbsp;&nbsp; Reddit Scrapping Tool
 * Successfully connected to [Reddit API] to obtain real time data
 * Used a function to filter comments and cleaned the comments with regular expressions
-* Used sentiment analsis and LDA models to create models about what factors for each topic
+* Used sentiment analysis and LDA models to create prediction models about what factors are influential for determining each subreddit
 * See Code for [Reddit Scrapping Tool]

 ```python